junglok/tem-docs/docs/apps/cryodrgn.md

-# cryoDRGN User Guide
+# CryoDRGN

-This page is a basic guide for using **cryoDRGN** on the AlmaLinux 9.x based GSDC TEM cluster. cryoDRGN is a deep-learning-based tool for continuous particle structure and heterogeneity analysis in Cryo-EM.
+This page is a basic guide for using [**CryoDRGN**](https://ez-lab.gitbook.io/cryodrgn) on the AlmaLinux 9.x based GSDC TEM cluster.
+CryoDRGN is a deep-learning-based tool for continuous particle structure and heterogeneity analysis in Cryo-EM.
 On the GSDC cluster, it is distributed via a **Conda environment**.

 ---

 ## 1. Environment Setup

-cryoDRGN is installed within a Conda virtual environment on the system.
-Before running any tasks, you must load Conda using `Environment Modules` and activate the cryoDRGN environment.
+CryoDRGN is installed within a Conda virtual environment on the system.
+Before running any tasks, you must load Conda using `Environment Modules` and activate the CryoDRGN environment.

 ```bash
 # Load the Conda module